 Also, make sure to use fresh lemon juice.

-Add the lemon juice and zest and mix.
+Add the lemon juice and tablespoons of lemon zest and mix.

 Transfer the mixture to a saucepan with a heavy bottom.
 Make sure the pan has a heavy bottom, this is important to avoid the curd from curdling and tasting eggy.

-Place over medium low heat, or low heat.
-Cook the curd and don’t stop stirring, don’t raise the heat.
+Place it on the stove over medium heat, or medium low heat.
+If your stove tends to cook things faster, use low heat.
+Stir and cook the curd and don’t stop stirring, don’t raise the heat.
 It might take about 10 to 15 minutes.

 Remove the curd from the heat when it reaches 170ºF.
 If you don’t have a thermometer, just cook it until the curd is thick enough to coat the back of a spoon.